Fair and efficient allocation of indivisible items under category constraints: Introduction

 \subsection{Fair and efficient allocations of indivisible items}

 Fair allocation of resources is a fundamental societal problem that has attracted significant attention from the economics literature.
-The challenge of balancing efficiency and fairness in resource allocation has been one of the central focus in the literature.
+The challenge of balancing efficiency and fairness in resource allocation has been one of the central focuses in the literature.
 In the context of divisible resources, these seemingly conflicting objectives can, in fact, be compatible.
-For a broad class of utility functions, an allocation that satisfies both Pareto-optimality as an efficiency criterion and envy-freeness as a fairness criterion is guaranteed to exist~\cite{Varian1976}.
-Moreover, for linear non-negative utilities, such an allocation can be achieved by maximizing the \emph{Nash welfare}, i.e., the product of agents' utilities, as shown by Eisenberg and Gale~\cite{eisenberg}.
+For a broad class of utility functions, an allocation that satisfies both Pareto-optimality as an efficiency criterion and envy-freeness as a fairness criterion is guaranteed to exist~\citep{Varian1976}.
+Moreover, for linear non-negative utilities, such an allocation can be achieved by maximizing the \emph{Nash welfare}, i.e., the product of agents' utilities, as shown by \citet{eisenberg}.

 In the allocation of indivisible resources---such as assigning time slots to employees or courses to students---envy-freeness is not always attainable.
-To address this limitation, Budish~\cite{budish2011combinatorial} introduced the notion of EF1, a relaxation of envy-freeness.
-A striking result, recently proven by Caragiannis et al.~\cite{CaragiannisKuMo19}, establishes a discrete analogue of Eisenberg and Gale: in the case of items yielding non-negative utilities (i.e., goods), an indivisible allocation that maximizes the Nash welfare satisfies both PO and EF1, provided that agents have additive utilities.
-Further, such an allocation can be found in pseudo-polynomial time~\cite{BarmanKrVa18}.
-However, when items yield negative utilities (i.e., chores), even the question of existence remains unresolved.
+To address this limitation, \citet{budish2011combinatorial} introduced the notion of EF1, a relaxation of envy-freeness.
+A striking result, recently proven by \citet{CaragiannisKuMo19}, establishes a discrete analogue of Eisenberg and Gale: in the case of items yielding non-negative utilities (i.e., goods), an indivisible allocation that maximizes the Nash welfare satisfies both Pareto-optimality and EF1, provided that agents have additive utilities.
+Further, such an allocation can be found in pseudo-polynomial time~\citep{BarmanKrVa18}.

 In many real-world applications, allocations must account for constraints.
-For example, when assigning tasks among employees or allocating courses to students, it is crucial to respect limitations such as maximum working hours or course capacity constraints.
-A particularly relevant class of constraints in these scenarios is category constraints, recently studied by Dror et al.~\cite{DrorFeSe23} and Shoshan et al.~\cite{ShoshanSeHa23}, where items are partitioned into disjoint categories, and each agent can receive at most a certain number of items from each category.
+A particularly relevant class of constraints is \emph{category constraints}, recently studied by \citet{DrorFeSe23} and \citet{ShoshanSeHa23}, where items are partitioned into disjoint categories, and each agent can receive at most a certain number of items from each category.

+As an illustration, consider the allocation of teaching duties among faculty members within a department, where courses are grouped into categories such as undergraduate, graduate, and summer-school courses.
+To ensure a balanced workload, a university may impose category constraints; for example, each faculty member may be assigned at most one undergraduate course and at most one graduate course per year.